ccrma/webchuck/docs/classes/Chuck.md

 ▸ **getFloatArray**(`variable`): [`DeferredPromise`](DeferredPromise.md)<`unknown`\>

-Get the values of a global float array in ChucK Resolve the deferred promise with .value() e.g. theChucK.getFloatArray("var").value();
+Get the values of a global float array in ChucK.
+Resolve the deferred promise with .value(). e.g. theChucK.getFloatArray("var").value();

 #### Parameters